 The Superintendent shall prepare and disseminate regulations for the guidance of staff members in recognizing the student who contemplates suicide, in responding to threatened or attempted suicide, and in preventing contagion when a student commits suicide.

 N.J.S.A.
 18A:6-111; 18A:6-112 N.J.A.C.
+6A:9-15.1 et seq.
 6A:9C-3 et seq.